mrzool/s-town/source/05-episode5.md

 Rita: We'll never know, but nobody will change my mind about it.

-At one point, Charley starts making a ‘cut it' gesture across his neck.
+At one point, Charley starts making a 'cut it' gesture across his neck.

 B: Charles wants you to stop (laughs)